How to Make Bean & Bacon Soup — A Cozy One‑Pot Meal

 Bean & Bacon Soup

-One thing we like to eat a lot of in the winter is soup.
+One thing I really enjoy in the winter is soup.
 I am not a huge fan of tinned soup.
 In all truth I just don't think many of them taste very good, with the exception of a good quality tomato soup.

 Simple to make, hearty and delicious.
 I don't know what else a person could ask for than this!